 Because is subordinate because the clause "because I love you." cannot stand on its own in a simple sentence.

 These English grammar conjunction worksheets use quick examples of conjunctions in a simple manner for beginners.

 An example of joining subjects where and is the conjunction:

 An example of joining verbs where and is the conjunction:

-The first printable has two worksheets that can be printed back to back on two sides.
-The next has super simple sentences with basic conjunctions in light gray font.
-The last is the same in cursive writing, yet it runs to three pages.
+This first printable has two worksheets that can be printed back to back on two sides.

 Sentence diagramming is easier when you can tell the difference between a simple sentence, a compound sentence, and a complex sentence.